 Myself and the rest of the team from Little Big Woman Productions are now entering the pre-production stage of our new project, “SMASHING”, due to be completed December2020.

-“SHATTERED” is an Audio/Visual work in 5 Acts on five big screens.
+“SMASHING” is an Audio/Visual work in 5 Acts on five big screens.
 More details here

 These are the beginnings of ideas for a new project capturing a different perspective of my lived experience.

 Experiments in capturing movement

 Supported with funding from the Australia Council For The Arts

 This work is currently in post-production phase with the world premier on 26th September 2019 at The Big Anxiety Festival, Sydney.

 Scenes from the project shoots on location and in a green screen studio.

 Australia Council for the Arts

 Thanks 2SER for airing this wonderful initiative from the Australia Council for the Arts